mongodb/terraform-provider-mongodbatlas/website/docs/d/cluster.html.markdown

     - AZURE - Microsoft Azure

 * `provider_disk_iops` - The maximum input/output operations per second (IOPS) the system can perform.
 The possible values depend on the selected providerSettings.instanceSizeName and diskSizeGB.
 * `provider_disk_type_name` - Azure disk type of the server’s root volume.
-If ommitted, Atlas uses the default disk type for the selected providerSettings.instanceSizeName.
+If omitted, Atlas uses the default disk type for the selected providerSettings.instanceSizeName.
 * `provider_encrypt_ebs_volume` - If enabled, the Amazon EBS encryption feature encrypts the server’s root volume for both data at rest within the volume and for data moving between the volume and the instance.
 * `provider_region_name` - Physical location of your MongoDB cluster.
 The region you choose can affect network latency for clients accessing your databases.